 Land acquired for development and construction and improvement costs incurred in connection with the development of new properties are capitalized and recorded as Property under development in the accompanying Consolidated Balance Sheets until construction has been completed.
 Such capitalized costs include all direct and indirect costs related to planning, development, and construction, including interest, real estate taxes, and other miscellaneous costs incurred during the construction period.
-Once completed, the property under development is placed in service and depreciation commences.
-For the year ended December 31, 2023, the Company funded \$96.8 million of costs related to two properties under development, inclusive of \$1.5 million of capitalized interest.
+Once substantially complete, the property under development is placed in service and depreciation commences.
+The following tables summarize the Company's investments in property under development: